KaydenLiss/all-of-time-and-space/README.md

 # All of Time and Space

-"All of Time and Space" is a travel blog written in Hugo.
-It uses a custom theme and is hosted via Github Pages at https://www.all-of-time-and-space.de/.
+[All of Time and Space](https://www.all-of-time-and-space.de/) is a travel blog written in Hugo.
+It uses a custom theme and is hosted via Github Pages.

 ## Setup